WHAT IS PHYSICS?

 WHY STUDY PHYSICS?

-Physics major is great preparation for almost any career, because they teach students how to analyse complex problems and inculcate a strong quantitative background that can be applied in any technical field.
-The goal of physics is to understand how things work from first principles.
+A Physics major is great preparation for almost any career because they teach students how to analyse complex problems and inculcate a strong quantitative background that can be applied in any technical field.
+The goal of physics is to understand how things work from the first principles.
 We offer physics courses that are matched to a range of goals that students may have in studying physics — taking elective courses to broaden one’s scientific literacy, satisfying requirements for a major in the sciences, or working towards a degree in physics.
 Courses in physics reveal the mathematical beauty of the universe at scales ranging from subatomic to cosmological.
-Studying physics strengthens quantitative reasoning and problem solving skills that are valuable in areas beyond physics.
+Studying physics strengthens quantitative reasoning and problem-solving skills that are valuable in areas beyond physics.
 Students who study physics are prepared to work on forefront ideas in science and technology, in academia, the government, or the private sector.

 Careers might focus on basic research in astrophysics, cosmology, particle physics, atomic physics, photonics or condensed matter physics, or in more applied research in areas such as renewable energy, quantum information science, Data science, materials development, biophysics, or medical physics etc. Careers could also include teaching, medicine, law (especially intellectual property or patent law), science writing, history of science, philosophy of science, science policy, energy policy, government, or management in technical fields